Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Nice-averse amenable subgroupoids: Adams' argument

-What we prove is the Borel amenability of the action of $\Out(F_k,\calf)$ on the set $\AT^a$ of arational trees with amenable stabilizer (and in fact, also, on the set $\calp_{\leq 2}^a(\AT)$ of singletons or pairs of arational trees whose common stabilizer is amenable).
-We then prove that there is another equivariant witness map defined on the set of arational trees $T$ with non-amenable stabilizer and assigning to $T$ a nice splitting of $F_k$ (with a variant for pairs of arational trees).
-As above this ensures that (almost everywhere) the support of the map $\mu(y)$ belongs to $\calp_{\leq 2}^a(\AT)$, and we can then use the Borel amenability of the action of $\Out(F_k,\calf)$ on $\calp_{\leq 2}^a(\AT)$ to conclude that $\calh$ is amenable.
-The end of the argument is summarized in Section~\ref{sec:amen-6}. \\ \\ \textbf{Standing assumptions:} From now on, thanks to Proposition \ref{prop:nice-preserved}, we will assume that $(\cala,\rho)$ is pure in addition to all assumptions coming from the statement of Theorem~\ref{theo:normalisateur_moyennable} including amenability of $\cala$.
+If this map takes values into the set of pairs with amenable stabilizer, we conclude that $\calh$ is amenable using Borel amenability of the action given by Theorem~\ref{theo:action-amenable-2}.
+Otherwise, we exploit the witness map constructed in Section~\ref{sec:witness} to get an invariant nice splitting. \\ \\ \textbf{Standing assumptions:} From now on and until the end of Section~\ref{sec:amen-6}, thanks to Propositions~\ref{prop:stably-nice-vs-pure-nice-averse} and~\ref{prop:nice-preserved}, we will assume that $(\cala,\rho)$ is pure in addition to all assumptions coming from the statement of Theorem~\ref{theo:normalisateur_moyennable} including amenability of $\cala$.
 We denote by $\HF$ the maximal $(\cala,\rho)$-invariant almost free factor system (coming from Definition~\ref{dfn_pure_cocycle} of purity).
 We choose a free factor system $\calf\subseteq\HF$ extracted from $\HF$.
-Then $\calf$ is $(\cala,\rho)$-invariant (as $\rho$ takes its values in $\ia$).
+Then $\calf$ is $(\cala,\rho)$-invariant (as $\rho$ takes its values in $\ia$, see Theorem~\ref{theo:ia}).

 In all this section, we will work relative to $\calf$, and leave $\calf$ implicit in the notations: we denote by $\Pbaro=\Pbaro(F_k,\calf)$ the compactification of the projectivized Outer space of $(F_k,\calf)$, by $\PAT\subset \Pbaro$ the set of projective arational trees, and by $\FF$ the set of conjugacy classes of proper $(F_k,\calf)$-free factors.